Skip to content

 When do we get involved?

-We usually get involved if:
+We may get involved if:

-• majority of absences are unauthorised
+• The majority of absences are unauthorised.

 Schools should authorise absences where a child is genuinely ill or has a medical condition.
-In some cases, if the school has a concern as to whether an illness may be genuine, they can ask for medical evidence of the illness from you.
+If the school has a concern as to whether an illness may be genuine, they can ask for medical evidence of the illness from you.
 This evidence could be a prescription, appointment card or a doctor’s note.
-If the school is not satisfied that the illness is genuine, they can record the absence as unauthorised, and they will advise you that they are doing this.

 How to refer

-In most cases, the school will make the referral when they have concerns, but parents and carers can contact us too, via the Customer Service Centre - telephone 0300 123 4043.
+In most cases, the school will make the referral when they have concerns, but parents and carers can contact us too, via the Customer Service Centre - 0300 123 4043.

 West Area - Watford, Three Rivers and Hertsmere; Dacorum and St Albans